 DIOVAN (valsartan) by Novartis is angiotensin 2 receptor antagonists [moa].
+Approved for angiotensin 2 receptor blocker [epc].
 First approved in 2001.

-DIOVAN (valsartan) is an oral angiotensin II receptor antagonist (ARB) tablet approved by the FDA in July 2001 for the treatment of hypertension.
-It works by blocking angiotensin II receptors, preventing vasoconstriction and reducing blood pressure.
-As a foundational ARB monotherapy, DIOVAN remains a standard-of-care option in hypertension management, though it now competes with combination formulations and newer mechanisms.
+DIOVAN (valsartan) is an oral angiotensin II receptor blocker (ARB) approved in 2001 for the treatment of hypertension and heart failure.
+It works by blocking angiotensin II receptors, reducing vasoconstriction and lowering blood pressure.
+The drug is a foundational antihypertensive therapy used across millions of patients globally.

 Angiotensin 2 Receptor Antagonists